SUMMARY OF JOB PURPOSE AND FUNCTION

 The Veterinary Technician supports the veterinarians in ensuring quality veterinary care for all pets, advocates for pets, educates clients on all aspects of pet health, and ensures a safe and effective hospital environment.

 Live and exemplify the Five Principles of Mars, Inc. within self and team.

-Quality – The consumer is our boss, quality is our work and value for money is our goal.
+Mentor other paraprofessionals in the hospital.
+Other job duties as assigned.
+THE FIVE PRINCIPLES Quality - The consumer is our boss, quality is our work and value for money is our goal.

 Responsibility - As individuals, we demand total responsibility from ourselves; as associates, we support the responsibility of others.

 Mutuality - A mutual benefit is a shared benefit; a shared benefit will endure.